💙 Diabetes

 Mangoes, grapes, chikoo, and bananas in large amounts spike blood sugar.
 Prefer guava, jamun, and berries.

-3-Day Sample Diabetes Meal Plan
+7-Day Diabetes Meal Plan for Indians

 Day 1